wp-plugins/random-quotes/readme.txt

 Fixes the "You do not have sufficient permissions to access this page" bug = 1.2 =
 Fixes a security bug
+= 1.3 =
+Update now and you'll be able to store longer quotations!